Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Soy Protein

-Soy protein can work perform nicely in baked goods, it functions to provide structure and the binding together of ingredients.
+Soy protein can perform nicely in baked goods.
+It functions to provide structure and to bind ingredients together.

 Soy protein is particularly effective at replacing egg whites in many recipes.
 However, it should be noted that soy protein is not as high in protein compared to eggs, making it an imperfect substitute in some contexts.